-Unless exempt (see General License Regulations), an individual must have a signed deer hunting, resident youth hunt/trap, lifetime comprehensive hunting, lifetime comprehensive hunting/fishing license.
-See the table on Deer Seasons, Licenses & Equipment for a summary of deer seasons, licenses, bag limits and equipment requirements.
+Unless exempt (see License Information), an individual must have a signed or digital deer hunting, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license when hunting deer on public or private land.
+Except with the deer license bundle, comprehensive lifetime hunting license, and resident youth hunt/trap license, only one deer can be taken per deer hunting license.
+See the tables on Deer Seasons, Licenses & Equipment for a summary of deer seasons, licenses, bag limits, and equipment requirements.

-The deer license bundle is valid for all deer seasons except for the Urban Deer Zone Season.
+The deer license bundle is valid for all deer seasons except for the reduction zone season.

 Legal Hunting Hours